redis/docs/content/operate/rs/references/rest-api/requests/bdbs/actions/recover.md

 ### Request {#post-request}

-The request body can either be empty or include a request body with a recovery plan.
+The request body can either be empty or include a recovery plan.

 If the request body is empty, the database will be recovered automatically: